 Zucchinis are NOT frost-friendly, so you need to be sure to plant the seeds or seedlings when the soil temperatures are warm.
 The temperatures should be between 70-85°F.

-Typically, the best time to plant zucchini seeds is 2-3 weeks after the final frost date in your area.
+Typically, the best time to plant zucchini seeds in pot is 2-3 weeks after the final frost date in your area.

 You can either grow zucchini from seeds or seedlings.
 If you do grow from seedlings, be sure that they are not in pots for longer than 2-3 weeks to avoid transplant shock.